WasatchPhotonics/Wasatch.NET/README.md

 ## Build Configuration

-Our standard DLL is built against .NET 4.8 Client Profile with debugging enabled, and the WinFormDemo is built against .NET 4.8.
+Our standard DLL is built against .NET 4.8 Client Profile against the Debug target, so the DLL will have the maximum amount of debugging symbols and metadata for user troubleshooting.
+The WinFormDemo is built against .NET 4.8.

-Although the DLL and demo will build and run "For Any CPU", we went ahead and made build configurations for x64 and x86 because some client platforms prefer binding to specific architectures.
+The standard and recommended build configuration is x64, but we also distribute installers for x86 (Win32), as for instance many users are have 32-bit versions of LabVIEW even on 64-bit operating systems.

+By user request we include an "AnyCPU" installer as well, but this configuration is missing some functionality (e.g. drivers for Andor / XL spectrometers).

-Users are welcome to build the library in other configurations; please let us know if you encounter any issues which we may help resolve.
+Users are welcome to build the library themselves against any target configuration or architecture; please let us know if you encounter any issues which we can help resolve.

 ### .NET Framework 4.0